elfranz/meli_challenge/README.md

 * Make sure the containers are up, you can do ```docker-compose ps -a``` on your terminal to list the active processes, you should see the three containers up (db, nginx and app).

 * Run the whole regression by running the collection in your postman client.
 To do this click on the arrow on the imported collection, then RUN and then RUN again.

+## Additional

+You can read about the development of this app on https://docs.google.com/document/d/1qNNp9GIijiL8KNwgjoOHmjyt6VaHal300Mc7DpgM1f0/edit?usp=sharing.
+This was a really fun and elightening experience, it took me out of Ruby's comfort zone and challenged me to expand my knowledge about infrastructure and programming.
+I learned a lot about Go and Nginx in very little time so in general it was very positive despite the anxiety and stress the unit testing gave me :grin:.